Carmel High School (Indiana): Demographics

-17.9% of the students were eligible for free or reduced-price lunch.
+13.2% of the students were eligible for free or reduced-price lunch.
 For the 2020–2021 school year, Carmel was a Title I school.

 Athletics

-Carmel's Greyhounds started competing as an Independent starting in the spring of 2022, formerly competing in the Metropolitan Interscholastic Conference.
-School colors are blue and gold.
+Carmel's Greyhounds started competing as an independent starting in the spring of 2022, having formerly competed in the Metropolitan Interscholastic Conference.
+The school colors are blue and gold.

-As of the 2019–2020 school year, the following Indiana High School Athletic Association (IHSAA) sanctioned sports were offered:
+As of the 2024–2025 school year, the following Indiana High School Athletic Association (IHSAA) sanctioned sports were offered: